unclereeemus/ytmp/README.md

   - Manage the queue from fzf, vim, cli
   - Keep track of listen history/amount
   - Run commands on song start
-  - Specify a queue order to iterate through without having to shift entries in the queue file (see help for -d)
+  - Specify a queue order to iterate through without having to shift entries in the queue file (see usage for -d)
   - Communicate with mpv through its ipc server
   - Everything is a plain text file